hargoniX/bachelor/thesis/thesis.typ

    usually have access to.
 For this reason, a modern CPU usually ships a special @MMU that manages @DMA based memory access, the @IOMMU.
-This means that by modeling the hardware as a special kind of task with memory mappings that are managed by the @IOMMU we can allow our user space tasks to safely manage their @DMA mappings themselves.
+This means that by modeling the hardware as a special kind of task with memory mappings that are managed by the @IOMMU, we can allow our user space tasks to safely manage their @DMA mappings themselves.

 #figure(
   image("figures/io-overview.svg", width: 80%),